 Bush was popular overall, but he scared Republicans.
 Buchanan may have challenged him in the primaries, but it could be argued that the bigger threat came from Ross Perot and his 3rd party challenge.
 While NAFTA has generally been seen as a success, at the time it was a cause of real fear, and many working-class Republicans still feel like NAFTA was a disaster for them personally.
 In the end, Perot took 19% of the vote away from Bush and is largely seen to have given the election to Bill Clinton, a consequence still reverberating today.

 If you alienate your own party you open yourself up to attack.
 Bush was quite popular overall, but he alienated the base.
 Trump is extremely popular with his base and has left no cracks for challengers to exploit.
 The 10 politicians best positioned to go on the attack have not as yet been able to get any attention from anyone other than the constituents they currently represent.

-Donald Trump has enjoyed a consistently high approval rating among his base.
+Donald Trump enjoyed a consistently high approval rating among his base.
 On inauguration day he held an 88% approval rating among Republicans.
-His rating among Republicans dropped to a low of 77% in December of 2017 and has since climbed to an all-time high of 91% in April of 2019.
+This rating dropped to a low of 77% in December of 2017 and then climbed to an all-time high of 91% in April of 2019.
 He may have very low ratings among Democrats, but since they won’t be voting in the Republican primaries they won’t matter until the general election.

 Anyone who wants to challenge Trump needs to declare soon.
 With the first primary fast approaching, potential challengers have to get traction against Trump’s high approval rating among Republicans, and even if they do it is unlikely for there to be a serious primary battle.
 One could say that there are many good reasons to challenge Trump in the primaries, but right now it just doesn’t look like there is any gas in the tank to get started.